xps/Gmail-Notifier-Replacement/ReadMe.md

  - Let me know of any issues you may find
    (you may include details from the log file that is created in the same directory as the executable to help troubleshooting).
- - Fork the code and contribute bug fixes or new features.
+ - Fork the code and contribute bug fixes

+The intent is to keep this app as simple and as close as possible to the original, so there is no plan to implement anything new.

 License
 ===============================